blixtra/inspektor-gadget/README.md

 * Build and package eBPF programs into OCI images called Gadgets
 * Runs on Kubernetes and Linux hosts
 * Export data to observability tools with a simple configuration
-* Security mechanism to restrict and lock-down which Gadgets can be run.
+* Security mechanism to restrict and lock-down which Gadgets can be run
 * Enrichment: map kernel data to high-level resources like Kubernetes and container runtimes
 * Create declarative data collection pipelines
 * Post-process eBPF data via [WebAssembly](https://webassembly.org/) modules; using any WASM-supported language